Vitzual/Vectorio-Classic/README.md

 - [ ] Interface full refactor
 - [ ] Spawner full refactor

-# Contributing
-If you're interested in contributing, please make sure you understand the following rules / guidelines.

-- When you make a contribution, you are giving me the right to use whatever it may be. (code/art/sounds etc)
-- Any PR's that contain Unity object changes will be denied.
-(Instead, please send me a link to your fork.)
-- Always check the Trello board before making a contribution, as it may already be in the works.
-- NEVER use any sort of external Unity asset except the ones listed below.

-**Tutorials coming soon!**

 # Required Assets
 In order to fully build the game, you'll need the following assets.
 If you do not want to pay for these assets, you can modify your fork to work without them, but make sure when you make a PR you do not include these changes (it will be denied), or simply just send us a link to your fork.
 If you have obtained these assets, create a folder called `Blacklist` inside the `External` folder and place the asset folders inside of it.